-- Acknowledge the DS as an essential tool for recognition, mobility and employability. - Support implementation to reach full potential in line with student centred learning by recommending HEIs to revisit the DS and its implications - The BFUG should acknowledge the work done by the AG4 and should support the proposed changes to the DS template and explanatory notes as this document is a common tool shared by the Council of Europe, the European Commission and UNESCO.
+- · Acknowledge the DS as an essential tool for recognition, mobility and employability. - Support implementation to reach full potential in line with student centred learning by recommending HEIs to revisit the DS and its implications - The BFUG should acknowledge the work done by the AG4 and should support the proposed changes to the DS template and explanatory notes as this document is a common tool shared by the Council of Europe, the European Commission and UNESCO.
 The revised template will need to be adopted in both the Council of Europe/UNESCO and EU frameworks, and it is important that identical versions be adopted in both frameworks.
-However, the group took note of the fact that the 3 organisations cannot guarantee at this stage that the suggested modifications will exactly be taken over - The BFUG should acknowledge the initiative of the European Commission with the Study to support the revision of the Diploma Supplement and analyse the feasibility of its digitalisation at European level.
+However, the group took note of the fact that the 3 organisations (Council of Europe, European Commission and UNESCO) cannot guarantee at this stage that the suggested modifications will exactly be taken over - The BFUG should acknowledge the initiative of the European Commission with the Study to support the revision of the Diploma Supplement and analyse the feasibility of its digitalisation at European level.

-4.3 AG4 proposals for the Paris Ministerial Communique:
+AG4 PROPOSALS FOR THE PARIS MINISTERIAL COMMUNIQUE

+The ministers commit to implement the revised DS template and explanatory notes proposed by the BFUG

+Proposed text "(...) call upon the Council of Europe, the European Commission and UNESCO to adopt the proposed updated DS template and explanatory notes."

+The ministers agree to monitor the implementation of the revised DS at the national and institutional level.

+Proposed text "(...)We encourage the higher education and training community, with the Commission, UNESCO and Council of Europe, to embark on the digitalisation of the Diploma Supplement, with a commitment by higher education institutions to pursue further student data exchange in a secure, machine-readable format, in line with data protection legislation, in order to promote further student mobility."

-- The ministers commit to implement the revised DS template and explanatory notes proposed by the BFUG - Proposed text: "(...) call upon the Council of Europe, the European Commission and UNESCO to adopt the proposed updated DS template and explanatory notes." - The ministers agree to monitor the implementation of the revised DS at the national and institutional level. - Proposed text: "(...) call upon HEIs to revisit how DS can support the further development of student-centred learning and better communication of learning outcomes and to monitor the implementation of the DS at national level while continuing the regular monitoring and reporting exercise" - The ministers acknowledge that the digitalisation of the DS is the way forward towards enhancing its objectives and that technical solutions for this exist
+The ministers acknowledge that the digitalisation of the DS is the way forward towards enhancing its objectives and that technical solutions for this exist

-• Proposed text: "(...) encourage HEIs to embark on the digitalisation of DS and student data exchange, with a commitment to collect student data in a secure, machine-readable format, in line with data protection legislation."
+Proposed text "(...) encourage HEIs to embark on the digitalisation of DS and student data exchange, with a commitment to collect student data in a secure, machine-readable format, in line with data protection legislation."